2013 enlargement of the European Union: Date of accession

 Originally Croatia had been aiming for a 2007 accession date, which would have broken Slovakia's record of 2.5 years of negotiations to complete the process.
 However, negotiations turned out to be tougher than expected.
 On 5 November 2008, the European Commission's annual progress report on Croatia's candidacy was published.
 Olli Rehn stated that the country should aim to complete accession negotiations by the end of 2009, with membership following by 2011 at the latest.
 In 2009 it was also reported that Iceland may be fast-tracked into the European Union, and Rehn said that "the EU prefers two countries joining at the same time rather than individually.
 If Iceland applies shortly and the negotiations are rapid, Croatia and Iceland could join the EU in parallel".
 The last non-acquis hurdle to membership, the maritime border dispute with Slovenia, was overcome in November 2009.

 Croatia ultimately finished its accession negotiations on 30 June 2011, and signed the Treaty of Accession 2011 in Brussels on 9 December 2011; followed by approval of it by a national referendum on 22 January 2012 and completing their ratification process on 4 April 2012.
 Entry into force and accession of Croatia to the EU took place on 1 July 2013, as all 27 EU members and Croatia have ratified the treaty before this date.

-The accession took place at a time of economic difficulty with Croatia in a fifth year of recession with 21% unemployment, and amid the European sovereign-debt crisis.
+The accession took place at a time of economic difficulty with Croatia in a fifth year of recession with 21% unemployment, and during the euro area crisis.

 As Croatia joined the EU, it exited the Central European Free Trade Agreement (CEFTA).